 An approach to gemstone identification differs from that of minerals.
 There are stimulants, imitations, and synthetic analogs in the gemstone world.

 The best advisor here is a top-quality gem encyclopedia, accompanied by the best peer-reviewed articles which are freely accessible.
 Enjoy the beauty and science of gemstones with GIA.edu.

 GIA – Gemological Institute of America – is a great source to find the newest information about gems.
 GIA is the world’s foremost authority on diamonds, colored stones, and pearls.

 A public benefit nonprofit institute, GIA is the leading source of knowledge, standards, and education in gems and jewelry.

 Mineral Identification Key

-Mineral Identification Key II by the Mineralogical Society of America gives plenty of essential and well-organized minerals and rocks identification knowledge before testing.
+Mineral Identification Key II by the Mineralogical Society of America gives plenty of essential and well-organized minerals and rock identification knowledge before testing.

-Also, using an online identification key and answering some simple questions, you’ll get the list of possible minerals.
+Also, using an online identification key and answering some simple questions, you’ll get a list of possible minerals.

 Here is the list of the books that will come in handy for every mineral and rock lover (Amazon links):

 For younger explorers, we recommend National Geographic special editions divided for various ages and written by experienced and skilled children’s book authors (Amazon links):